Population | 39.3 million (2022) |

 The table below outlines which of the taxes are applicable in each province.
 Taxes are applied to both the value of the goods and the value of the duty assessed on the item.

 *Although the HST values are listed as 10%, they are actually 15%.
-This table simply separates the HST and GST values to give a more detailed breakdown even though HST itself includes GST.
+This table separates the HST and GST values to give a more detailed breakdown even though HST itself includes GST.

 The duty rate for good imported into Canada varies based on the type of product that is being imported.
 Two of the most common ecommerce product categories imported into Canada are fashion and electronics.
 Many products, such as some electronics, are not subject to duty.
 Other categories, such as clothing, have high duty rates.